marcin-rzeznicki/libjwt-typed/README.md

 ```

 While the structure of the JWT can be inferred when signing - this obviously is not the case when decoding. `decodeByteString` can't possibly know what you are going to extract from the token, so you need to give it the expected type.
 It can simply be _type-alias_ like in the example above.
-Based on this, the correct deserialization is dervied.
+Based on this, the correct decoder is dervied.
 If something goes wrong an exception will be thrown, which you can catch and inspect.

 The result of this function is an instance of `Decoded` type.
 The JWT stucture wrapped in this type is guaranteed to be correct representation of the requested type with its signature checked according to your algorithm and secret/key.